Brown Bear, Brown Bear, What Do You See?: Publication history

 Brown Bear, Brown Bear, What Do You See? was published in 1967 by Doubleday and Company.
 By 2003, over 8 million hardcover copies had been sold, and the book translated into eight languages.

 There are four editions of Brown Bear, Brown Bear, What Do You See? with differing endings.
 Carle explained that variations in text between editions (mostly on the last page) were due to Martin, and that Carle made new illustrations to go with the changes.
-The 1967 first edition was created for the educational market only, and the final pages of the book features a teacher.
-Once released in bookstores, some later editions included a mother in lieu of the teacher.
-The 1970 edition includes a grey mouse between the blue horse and the green frog, and a pink butterfly between the purple cat and the white dog.
+The 1967 first edition was created for the educational market only, and the final pages of the book feature a teacher.
+Some later trade editions replace the teacher with a mother.
+The 1970 edition includes a grey mouse between the blue horse and the green frog, and a pink elephant between the purple cat and the white dog.
 The 1984 UK edition substitutes a monkey for the teacher.

-The 1992 edition was a restoration to Bill Martin, Jr's, original wording with the teacher at the end, while Eric Carle created new pictures based on the originals, intended to better represent the colors of the original.
+The 1992 edition restored Martin's original text with the teacher at the end, while Carle created new pictures based on the originals, intended to better represent the intended colors.